-- a) How what is proposed to be commissioned or procured might improve the economic, social and environmental well-being of the relevant area - How, in conducting the process of commissioning and procurement, it might act with a view to securing that improvement service delivery or strengthens local communities in other ways such as contributing to the local economy.
+- a) How what is proposed to be commissioned or procured might improve the economic, social and environmental well-being of the relevant area - b) How, in conducting the process of commissioning and procurement, it might act with a view to securing that improvement

+The Act gives local authorities the freedom to determine what kind of additional social value would best serve the needs of local communities.
+Procurement and commissioning officers might, for example, consider additional value that tackles a key local issue, addresses a gap in service delivery or strengthens local communities in other ways such as contributing to the local economy.
 The additional outcomes achieved can be varied and wide ranging from creating apprenticeships or encouraging volunteering, to helping create and strengthen relationships with hard to reach groups within communities or supporting community activity with both physical and human resources.
 It is important that any social value requested must be relevant to what is proposed to be procured and proportionate to the size of the contract.